facebookresearch/TensorComprehensions/CodingConventions.md

 As with variables, use `lowerCamelCase` or `lower_case_with_underscores`.
 Private variables should be suffixed with `_`.
-Prefer to leave public members unprefixed and unsiffixed.
+Prefer to leave public members unprefixed and unsuffixed.

 ### Functions ###